-Mapping the Impossible’s current review policy is “double-blind,” meaning that the reviewers will not know the identity of authors, and vice versa.
+Mapping the Impossible’s current review policy is “double-anonymous,” meaning that the reviewers will not know the identity of authors, and vice versa.
 However, we expect feedback to be polite, courteous, and constructive, and will not allow anonymity to be used as an excuse for unacceptable behaviour.
 Reviewers should seek to help the author improve the clarity of their writing, as well as their critical thinking and research skills.

 All submissions will be assigned up to three student reviewers.
 Members of the editorial board might also be asked to review a submission.
 Reviewers are asked to complete reviews within a number of weeks (usually between 2-4).
 A member of the Editorial Board will compile a meta-review, based on the reviewers’ comments, and make this available to the author(s).
 If the reviewer also comments or makes tracked changes directly in the submission document, the editor will share that with the author as well, and such extra effort is always much appreciated!
 Please take a look at our About page to get a sense of what we are looking for.